-Mercedes has 4 hits, White Sox beat Rangers 9-7
+Mercedes gets 4 more hits, White Sox beat Rangers 9-7

 Luis Robert singled leading off the seventh against Kyle Cody (0-2), and Mercedes broke a 6-all tie one out later when he lined a double to center field.
 He moved up on Andrew Vaughn’s single and scored on Nick Madrigal’s sharp groundout to make it 8-6.

-Mercedes raised his batting average to .429.
+Mercedes raised his batting average to .429 and was serenaded with “MVP!
+MVP!” chants from the crowd, to his delight.
+With Eloy Jimenez expected to miss most of the season because of a ruptured left pectoral tendon, the White Sox are sure glad to have his contributions.

+“I’m so excited,” Mercedes said.
+“I don’t know what more I need to do for my fans.
+But I just want to (make) my fans happy.
+When they call me MVP, I’m so excited.”

 Moncada added a solo homer in the eighth.

 Codi Heuer (2-1) worked 1 1/3 innings for the win.
 Hendriks came on with one out in the eighth and runners on first and second and struck out Willie Calhoun and Isiah Kiner-Falefa to end that threat.
 The closer gave up a solo drive to García in the ninth before striking out Nick Solak for his fourth save in five chances.